Sophoraflavanone G: Potential use an antimicrobial agent against MRSA and VRE

-Research into antimicrobial activity of Sophoraflavanone G
+Research into antimicrobial activity

-Research conducted in Japan, in 1995, report that the use of sophoraflavanone G completely inhibits the growth of 21 strains of methicillin-resistant S. aureus at concentrations of 3.13-6.25 µg/mL.
-When this compound is combined with vancomycin, minocycline, and rifampicin, the rates of inhibition increased, indicating a partially synergistic effect with anti-MRSA antibiotics (Sato et al. 1995).
-Similarly in Iran, in 2006, a research group reported that the antibacterial activity of gentamicin was enhanced through the use of sophoraflavanone G, citing that bacterial colonies of S. aureus, on TLC plates showed a significant decrease (4x) in growth while in the presence of small amounts (.03 µg/mL) of this compound (Fakhimi et al. 2006).
-Additional studies, done in South Korea in 2009 and Romania in 2010, support these findings of partially synergistic effects between sophoraflavanone G and various antibiotics, adding that when used either alone, or in conjunction with ampicillin and oxacillin (Cha et al. 2009), and ampicillin, gentamicin, minocycline, and vancomycin hydrochloride (Duka et al. 2010), sophoraflavanone G increases the number of antibiotic-resistant bacteria (MRSA & VRE) killed within plated colonies (based on FIC indices).
+Research conducted in Japan, in 1995, report that the use of sophoraflavanone G completely inhibits the growth of 21 strains of methicillin-resistant S. aureus at concentrations of 3.13-6.25 μg/mL.
+When this compound is combined with vancomycin, minocycline, and rifampicin, the rates of inhibition increased, indicating a partially synergistic effect with anti-MRSA antibiotics.
+Similarly in Iran, in 2006, a research group reported that the antibacterial activity of gentamicin was enhanced through the use of sophoraflavanone G, citing that bacterial colonies of S. aureus, on TLC plates showed a significant decrease (4x) in growth while in the presence of small amounts (.03 μg/mL) of this compound.
+Additional studies, done in South Korea in 2009 and Romania in 2010, support these findings of partially synergistic effects between sophoraflavanone G and various antibiotics, adding that when used either alone, or in conjunction with ampicillin and oxacillin, and ampicillin, gentamicin, minocycline, and vancomycin hydrochloride, sophoraflavanone G increases the number of antibiotic-resistant bacteria (MRSA & VRE) killed within plated colonies (based on FIC indices).

-Additional uses of Sophoraflavanone G
+Additional uses

-In addition to the use of sophoraflavanone G as treatment against bacteria and other microflora present within the environment, by plants and humans alike, this compound has also been reported to be useful in the treatment of a variety of maladies, ranging from Eicosanoid-related skin inflammation such as atopic dermatitis, to treating more serious medical issues like malaria and myeloid leukemia.
+In addition to the use of sophoraflavanone G as treatment against bacteria and other microflora present within the environment, by plants and humans alike, this compound has also been reported to be useful in the treatment of a variety of maladies, ranging from eicosanoid-related skin inflammation such as atopic dermatitis, to treating more serious medical issues like malaria and myeloid leukemia.